rancher/api-spec/README.md

   - <code>links:</code>:
     - <code>self:</code>: The URL for this schema
     - <code>collection:</code> If this type can be queried/listed, the URL for doing so (e.g. "http://base/v1/folders").
-      - These links are used by API clients to generate object stubs and use this URL to fetch data.
       - This SHOULD correspond to the collections that are linked at the [version root](#version-root).
+      - This link is used by API clients to generate object stubs as the URL to fetch data from.
+      - This link is used by the [HTML UI](#html-ui) to provide a dropdown of choices for fields that are of type reference.

 ### Schema Fields ###
 Each field is defined by a map of properties.
 Fields MUST have a <code>type:</code>, which may be a "simple" type: